Nevada’s Long-Running Gaming Revenue Winning Streak Comes to an End

 Sports betting, often a significant revenue driver, also declined in March.
 Despite the prominence of March Madness, Nevada sportsbooks saw winnings drop by 32.1% compared to the previous year, totaling $29.8 million.

-Total wagers placed by bettors also decreased by 5.5% compared to the previous year, totaling $784.4 million.
-Additionally, the amount wagered through mobile platforms saw a decline of 4.6%, amounting to $507 million.
+Total wagers placed by bettors decreased by 5.5% compared to the previous year, totaling $784.4 million, while mobile wagering dropped 4.6%, amounting to $507 million.

-Amidst the decline in certain sectors, baccarat play emerged as a notable bright spot for casinos, with winnings increasing by a substantial 75.5% over the previous year, totaling $114.7 million.
-This increase was primarily attributed to a higher hold percentage of 18.81%, compared to 10.33% the previous year, indicating favorable outcomes for the casinos in this particular segment.
+Amidst the decline in certain sectors, baccarat play emerged as a bright spot, with winnings increasing by 75.5% over the previous year, totaling $114.7 million — primarily due to a higher hold percentage of 18.81%.

-On the positive side of things, insights into gaming tax collections provided by the NGCB highlight a continued upward trend.
-With collections on track to exceed $1 billion for the state’s general fund in the current fiscal year, the data reflects a 2.4% increase over the previous fiscal year.
+On the positive side, insights into gaming tax collections provided by the NGCB highlight a continued upward trend.
+With collections on track to exceed $1 billion for the state's general fund in the current fiscal year, the data reflects a 2.4% increase over the previous fiscal year.

 This steady growth underscores the gaming industry's resilience and importance to the state's economy, providing a glimmer of hope amidst the observed decline in gaming revenue for March.